China tells US to close consulate in Chengdu in growing spat

 Chinese-U.S. relations have soured amid a mounting array of conflicts including trade, the handling of the coronavirus pandemic, technology, spying accusations, Hong Kong and allegations of abuses against Chinese Muslims.

-“The measure taken by China is a legitimate and necessary response to the unjustified act by the United States,” said a foreign ministry statement.
+“The measure taken by China is a legitimate and necessary response to the unjustified act by the United States,” said a foreign ministry spokesperson, Wang Wenbin.

 “The current situation in Chinese-U.S. relations is not what China desires to see.
-The United States is responsible for all this,” the ministry said.
+The United States is responsible for all this,” Wang said.
 “We once again urge the United States to immediately retract its wrong decision and create necessary conditions for bringing the bilateral relationship back on track.”

+Wang said some consulate personnel “interfered in China’s internal affairs and harmed China’s security interests” but gave no details.
+He said Beijing complained “many times” to Washington about that.

+Also Friday, the U.S. State Department sent out a notice warning Americans in China of a “heightened risk of arbitrary detention.”

 On Tuesday, the Trump administration ordered the Houston consulate closed within 72 hours.
 It alleged Chinese agents tried to steal data from facilities including the Texas A&M medical system.

-The ministry on Thursday rejected the allegations as “malicious slander” and warned the Houston consulate’s closure was “breaking down the bridge of friendship” between the two countries.
+The ministry on Thursday rejected the allegations as “malicious slander.”
+It warned the Houston consulate’s closure was “breaking down the bridge of friendship” between the two countries.

 The United States has an embassy in Beijing and consulates in five other mainland cities — Shanghai, Guangzhou, Chengdu, Shenyang and Wuhan.
 It also has a consulate in Hong Kong, a Chinese territory.